Prema Yuddham

 Prema Yuddham is a 1990 Telugu-language romance film produced by P. Vijaya Kumari under the Anupama Arts banner, directed by S. V. Rajendra Singh Babu.
-It stars Nagarjuna, Amala Akkineni with music composed by Hamsalekha.
+It stars Nagarjuna, Amala with music composed by Hamsalekha.
 The film was simultaneously shot in Kannada as Bannada Gejje, with V. Ravichandran by the same director.
 The film was dubbed into Tamil as Idhaya Geetham and in Hindi as Prem Jung.